 Mortgage real estate investment trusts (or REITs)—like NewCastle (NCT) and PennyMac (PMT)—as well as homebuilders—like Lennar (LEN), Standard Pacific (SPF), and KB Home (KBH)—pay close attention to real estate values.

 Real estate values are big drivers of consumer confidence and spending.
 So, they have a large impact on the economy.
 The phenomenon of “underwater” homeowners—those who owe more than their mortgage is worth—has been a major drag on economic growth.
 Underwater homeowners are reluctant to spend.
 They can’t relocate to where jobs are.
 Real estate and mortgage professionals watch the real estate indices closely.

 Real estate prices are also a big driver of credit availability in the economy.
 Mortgages and loans secured by real estate are major risk areas for banks.
 When real estate prices are falling, banks become conservative and reserve funds for losses.
 In contrast, increasing real estate prices make the collateral worth more than the loan.
 This encourages them to lend more.

-Month-over-month growth is negative, but still up on year-over-year basis
+Month-over-month growth is decelerating, but still positive